Adlink-ROS/NeuronBot2_LED/README.md

 # NeuronBot2_LED (Arduino Nano for example)

+This document shows that how to install Arduino IDE and how to flash new Arduino program into NeuronBot.

 ### Arduino IDE Installation

-Search Arduino IDE on Ubuntu
+Search Arduino IDE on Ubuntu Software
 <img src="https://github.com/Adlink-ROS/NeuronBot2_LED/blob/master/images/aduino_search.png">

 Install Arduino IDE on Ubuntu Software